-Once you have 2 or more WAF VM instances in your Cloud Service you can use the Azure portal to add HTTP and HTTPS endpoints that are used by your application as shown in the image below.
+Once you have 2 or more WAF VM instances in your Cloud Service, you can use the Azure portal to add HTTP and HTTPS endpoints that are used by your application as shown in the following image:

-If your applications use other endpoints, make sure to add those to this list as well.
+If your applications use other endpoints, make sure to add them to this list as well.

 Configuring Barracuda WAF through its Management Portal

 Barracuda WAF uses TCP Port 8000 for configuration through its management portal.
-Since we have multiple instances of the WAF VMs you will need to repeat the steps here for each VM instance.
+If you have multiple instances of the WAF VMs, you need to repeat the steps here for each VM instance.

-Add the management endpoint as shown in the image below to configure your Barracuda WAF.
+Add the management endpoint as shown in the following image to configure your Barracuda WAF.

 Use a browser to browse to the management endpoint on your Cloud Service.
 If your Cloud Service is called test.cloudapp.net, you would access this endpoint by browsing to http://test.cloudapp.net:8000.
-You should see a login page like below that you can login using credentials you specified in the WAF VM setup phase.
+You should see a login page like the following image that you can log in using credentials you specified in the WAF VM setup phase.

-Once you login you should see a dashboard as the one in the image below that will present basic statistics about the WAF protection.
+Once you log in, you should see a dashboard like the one in the following image that presents basic statistics about the WAF protection.

-Clicking on the Services tab will let you configure your WAF for services it is protecting.
-For more details on configuring your Barracuda WAF you can consult their documentation.
-In the example below an Azure Web App serving traffic on HTTP and HTTPS has been configured.
+Clicking on the Services tab lets you configure your WAF for services it is protecting.
+For more details on configuring your Barracuda WAF, see their documentation.
+In the following example, an Azure Web App serving traffic on HTTP and HTTPS has been configured.

-Note: Depending on how your applications are configured and what features are being used in your App Service Environment, you will need to forward traffic for TCP ports other than 80 and 443, e.g. if you have IP SSL setup for a Web App.
-For a list of network ports used in App Service Environments, please refer to Control Inbound Traffic documentation's Network Ports section.
+Depending on how your applications are configured and what features are being used in your App Service Environment, you need to forward traffic for TCP ports other than 80 and 443, for example, if you have IP SSL setup for a Web App.
+For a list of network ports used in App Service Environments, see Control Inbound Traffic documentation's Network Ports section.

 Configuring Microsoft Azure Traffic Manager (OPTIONAL)

 If your application is available in multiple regions, then you would want to load balance them behind Azure Traffic Manager.
-To do so you can add an endpoint in the Azure classic portal using the Cloud Service name for your WAF in the Traffic Manager profile as shown in the image below.
+To do so, you can add an endpoint in the Azure portal using the Cloud Service name for your WAF in the Traffic Manager profile as shown in the following image.

 If your application requires authentication, ensure you have some resource that doesn't require any authentication for Traffic Manager to ping for the availability of your application.
-You can configure the URL under the Configure section on the Azure classic portal as shown below.
+You can configure the URL on the Configuration page in the Azure portal as shown in the following image:

-To forward the Traffic Manager pings from your WAF to your application, you need to setup Website Translations on your Barracuda WAF to forward traffic to your application as shown in the example below.
+To forward the Traffic Manager pings from your WAF to your application, you need to set up Website Translations on your Barracuda WAF to forward traffic to your application as shown in the following example:

 Securing Traffic to App Service Environment Using Network Security Groups (NSG)